jblakeley/getting-a-research-gig/README.md

 # Getting a Research Gig: A Guide
-Advice to get an awesome summer research opportunity.
+Advice to get an awesome undergraduate research opportunity.

 # Introduction
-Thinking about conducting undergraduate research?
-Want to know if graduate school is right for you?
-Here's a guide to (a) understanding if research is right for you and (b) maximizing your potential summer research opportunities.
-My sophomore year of college I was accepted into 3 summer research programs outside of my campus and last year I was accepted into every program to which I applied, which included some top research insitutions like UC Berkeley and MIT.
+Well, hi!
+This is my guide to undergraduate research opportunities.
+Throughout my undergraduate career I have participated in four research experiences: two at my home institution, a summer fellowship program at/through Washington University in St. Louis, and one REU at the University of California at Berkeley.
+However, last year I had great success in my applications - I got accepted into every research program I applied, which included some competitive programs at MIT, UMass Amherst, Oregon State University, etc...

 You can do this too!
+You're here, which is great.
+Keep moving up!

-Disclaimer: my advice does not replace the advise of a faculty member, professor, or academic advisor.
-This is by no means a recipe to guaranteed admission, these are just tips I've found to be helpful and to have worked in my own experience.
-Also, this guide has a clear bias towards STEM fields.
+Disclaimer #1: My advice does not replace the advise of a faculty member, professor, academic advisor, fellowship advisor, all-powerful sorcerer, genie with cosmic powers, a ghost of Robin Williams, etc. Also, this is by no means a recipe for guaranteed admission - but more on that later.
+Mostly, this is my own reflection on what made my own applications successful this past year.

+Disclaimer #2: My advice mostly relates to opportunities in STEM fields, however you can probably easily identify and choose what is relevant to you and what is not.

 # Your Fit